-Capital Gains Tax is a tax on the profit obtained from a disposal or exchange of certain kinds of assets.
+Capital Gains Tax (CGT) is a tax on the profit obtained from disposal or exchange of certain kinds of assets.
 In Nigeria, Capital Gains tax is 10% of the profits from the sale of the qualifying assets.
-It is recognized in law under the Capital Gains Tax Act .
+It is recognized in law under the Capital Gains Tax Act.

-While CGT is 10% of your Capital Gains the tax authorities provide guidelines for determining what can be deducted from the sales proceeds before arriving at the Capital Gains.
-The formular for calculating Capital Gains Tax is as follows;
+While CGT is 10% of your Capital Gains, the tax authorities provide guidelines for determining what can be deducted from the sales proceeds before arriving at the Capital Gains.
+The formula for calculating Capital Gains Tax is as follows:

 Sales Proceeds XXX